Looking for help with your list?

 To keep our delivery ecosystem working efficiently, we monitor bounce, unsubscribe and abuse rates and issue warnings to accounts when they exceed industry standards.
-Most often though, you can avoid high rates or warnings by carefully considering your list, your subscribers, and your content.
+Most often though, you can avoid high rates or warnings by carefully considering your audience settings, your subscribed contacts, and your content.

 In this article, you'll find resources that will keep you on the right track.

-When you build your list, use Mailchimp signup forms to make sure your contacts want to receive your emails.
-If you need to collect subscribers offline, we can help you to convert that list to meet our standards.
+When you build your audience, use Mailchimp signup forms to make sure your contacts want to receive your emails.
+If you need to collect subscribed contacts offline, we can help make sure your processes meet our standards.

 Contacts that haven't heard from you in a while might not remember that they signed up to receive your content.
-If your list become stale, reconfirm subscribers and delete inactive addresses to avoid spam complaints.
+If your audience become stale, reconfirm addresses and unsubscribe inactive subscribers to avoid spam complaints.

 You'll also want to provide a simple way for your contacts to unsubscribe.
 (It's also required by law.)
-Unsubscribes can look bad, but they're actually good for the health of your list.
+Unsubscribes can look bad, but they're actually good for the health of your audience.

 Use Relevant Content